 Current & Past Grant Status

-Current grantees are eligible to apply for funding that would begin after the end of their current grant period.
-Nonprofits that have received three years of consecutive funding are eligible to apply for a grant.
+Current grantees are eligible for funding that would begin after the end of their current grant period.
+Nonprofits that have received three years of consecutive funding are eligible for a grant.
 Please contact a member of our Grant Team with questions.

 Types of Grants